-THEATRE 4361, HISTORY OF THE THEATRE I.
+THEATRE 4361.
+HISTORY OF THE THEATRE I.

 A study of the historical development of the theatre from the Greeks through Shakespeare.
 Plays from each period will be discussed.
 Required for the theatre major.
 Fall, even years.
-Prerequisite: None.
-Three semester hours

-THEATRE 4362, HISTORY OF THE THEATRE II.
+THEATRE 4362.
+HISTORY OF THE THEATRE II.

 A study of the historical development of the theatre from the restoration to the present time.
 Plays from each period will be discussed.
 Fall, odd years.
-Prerequisite: None.
-Three semester hours